Key takeaways

 Wegovy, another weekly injection of semaglutide, is FDA approved for use in patients with obesity, says Minisha Sood, MD, a board-certified endocrinologist at Northwell Health’s Lenox Hill Hospital in New York.

 At this time, Ozempic does not have FDA approval for weight loss, but it may be prescribed off-label for this purpose.
-There is no FDA-approved generic version of semaglutide injection currently available.
-There are compounded versions of injectable semaglutide available from compounding pharmacies, but these have not been tested by or approved by the FDA.
+No FDA approved generic version of semaglutide injection is currently available.
+Compounded versions of injectable semaglutide are available from compounding pharmacies, but these have not been tested by or approved by the FDA.

 While the exact cause of PCOS is unknown, factors contributing to its onset include chronic inflammation, higher levels of androgens (male sex hormones that impede ovulation), weight gain, and insulin resistance, a precursor to prediabetes and Type 2 diabetes that impairs the body’s ability to use glucose efficiently.

 But does taking Ozempic increase fertility?
 In short, yes—but indirectly, says Monte Swarup, MD, a board-certified OB-GYN in Chandler, Arizona.
-The way it can help is due to the link between infertility and obesity, he says, adding that losing weight often helps patients who had stopped ovulating to restart their cycle.
+It can help because of the link between infertility and obesity, he says, adding that losing weight often helps patients who had stopped ovulating restart their cycle.
 Ultimately, weight loss can improve fertility in certain situations and make pregnancy safer, says Dr. Swarup.

 Related: What is PCOS?